bhavithamedakayala33-hash/India-s-agricultural-crop-production-analysis/README.md

 | 8 | Are production rankings distorted by mixed measurement units? | Production Distribution by Unit Type |
 | 9 | Which growing season should be prioritized for a given crop? | Season-wise Production |

-Full detail with screenshots: [`document/7.
-Project Development Phase/1.
-Preprocessing Steps and Business Questions.pdf`](./document/7.%20Project%20Development%20Phase/)
+Full detail with screenshots: Available in the above folders

 ---
 ##  Author